revanthkoduru/revanthkoduru.github.io/content/authors/admin/_index.md

 Hello!
 I am Revanth Koduru, a Ph.D. student in the Elmore Family School of Electrical and Computer Engineering at Purdue University.
 Currently, I am part of the <a href="https://engineering.purdue.edu/ICDL" target="_blank">Integrated Circuits and Design Laboratory</a>, where I have the privilege of being advised by Prof. Sumeet K. Gupta.
 My research focuses on ferroelectric devices, exploring their modeling and appplications in the realm of beyond CMOS electronics.

-Feel free to explore my website to learn more about my academic journey, research endeavors, and contributions to the field.
+Feel free to explore my website to learn more about me, my academic journey, research and personal endeavours.
 Thank you for visiting!
 {style="text-align: justify;"}